School of Continuing & Professional Studies-General Information

 Individual study and/or research under faculty supervision.
 Repeatable.

 PSLS 401.
-Social Issues in the Workplace.
+Social Psychology of the Workplace.
 3 Credits.

 This module presents an analysis of major contemporary social problems.
 Particular attention is given to the problems of poverty, racism, sexism, drug and alcohol abuse, and illiteracy and their impact on the contemporary workplace.
 Consideration is given to diverse sociological perspectives regarding the causes, consequences, and solutions to these problems.